The Wheaton College Greenhouse is dedicated to the research and exhibition of plant species native to a variety of climates.

 - Growth of albino corn for genetics studies

 Student employment opportunities

-Wheaton students with an interest in botany and horticulture are encouraged to apply for a paid position as a Greenhouse Assistant.
-The greenhouse employs 6 or 7 assistants each year.
+Wheaton students with an interest in environmental science or biology are encouraged to apply for a paid position as a Greenhouse Assistant.
+The greenhouse employs several student assistants each year.
 Email Ben Robbins, Greenhouse Horticulturist, at email@example.com or stop by the greenhouse if interested.
-Hiring is usually done during the Spring semester to start the following Fall but positions are sometimes available at other times during the year.

 Groups or individuals are welcome to visit the greenhouse.
 It is open to the public and Wheaton invites you to tour the facility.